SohailSJTU/sohailsjtu.github.io/index.md

 use-site-title: true
 ---

 Hey!
-I am Aditi, a second-year Masters student at the Language Technologies Institute, Carnegie Mellon University.
+I am Aditi, a first-year Ph.D. student at the Language Technologies Institute, Carnegie Mellon University.
 I am advised by [Prof. Jaime Carbonell](https://www.cs.cmu.edu/~jgc/)  and [Prof. Graham Neubig](http://phontron.com).
-I will be starting the Ph.D. program at Carnegie Mellon University in Fall 2019.
+I completed my Masters program in Language Technologies at Carnegie Mellon University in August 2019.

 My research interests are natural language processing for low-resource and endangered languages.
 I am particularly interested in multi-lingual transfer learning and how we can effectively leverage linguistic knowledge to achieve this. <br>